biril/backbone-proxy/README.md

 `make test` or `npm test`.
 The command line version runs on Node and depends on [node-qunit](https://github.com/kof/node-qunit) (`npm install` to fetch it before testing).

 Contributions are obviously very much appreciated.
-Please commit your changes on the `dev` branch - not `master`. `dev` is always ahead, contains the latest state of the project and is periodically merged back to `master` with the appropriate version bump.

 License